AdobeDocs/pass.en/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/rest-api-v2-faqs.md

 Yes.

-The client applications integrating REST API V2 benefit from the enhanced error codes feature enabled by default.
+The client applications migrating to REST API V2 automatically benefit from this feature by default, providing more detailed and precise error information.

 For more details, refer to the [Enhanced Error Codes](/help/authentication/integration-guide-programmers/features-standard/error-reporting/enhanced-error-codes.md#enhanced-error-codes-lists-rest-api-v2) documentation.

+#### 5. Do existing integrations require configuration changes when migrating to REST API V2? {#migration-faq5}

+No.

+The client applications migrating to REST API V2 do not require any configuration changes for existing MVPD integrations.
+Also, they will continue to use the same identifiers for existing [service providers](/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/rest-api-v2-glossary.md#service-provider) and [MVPDs](/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/rest-api-v2-glossary.md#mvpd).

+Additionally, the protocols used by Adobe Pass Authentication to communicate with MVPD endpoints remain unchanged.

 +++